udarakalpana/udarakalpana/README.md

 ### Welcome to my profile 😍

 🧑‍💻 I am a full stack developer and I am very eager to learn new things related to technologies.<br>
-💪🏻 I am currently developing web app using Laravel for the back-end and React for the front-end development.
+💪🏻 I am currently developing full stack web app using Laravel and React.

 <!--
 **udarakalpana/udarakalpana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.